jianzhelin/BatchPrompt/README.md

-# BatchGPT
+# BatchPrompt

-This repo saves the code for BatchGPT Project.
+This repo saves the code for BatchPrompt Project.

 ## Motivation
 1. **Main Idea**: when we do data processing using LLM, we can do it in *Batch-fashion* to improve efficiency in terms of: